zahinekbal/codeWith-hacktoberfest/README.md

-# Contributed-code-in-Hackoctober
+# Contributed-code-in-Hacktober

-## Open Repository For Students to Contribute code in Hackoctober in different Languages...
+## Open repository for students to contribute code in Hacktober in different languages

 ## This Repository is meant for everyone to create code and learn to contribute to open source

-People can star, fork or clone this repo and can add any type of data structures or algorithm codes and can raise PR during hacktoberfest.
+People can star, fork or clone this repo and can add any type of data structures or algorithm codes in order to raise PR during Hacktoberfest.

-Use this repo for contributing in open source.
+This repo is aimed for everyone new in open source to help understand code-contribution in open source.
-Start solving issues and raise the pull requests and even you can create your own issues.
+Start solving issues and raise your PR.
+You can even create your own issues.
 If you want to contribute to a project, the simplest way is to:

-Find a ISSUE you want to contribute to ->> Fork it
+Find an ISSUE you want to contribute to ->> Fork it

     Clone it to your local system